HospitalRun/hospitalrun/.github/ISSUE_TEMPLATE/bug.md

 about: Create a report to help us improve
 ---

-Before you submit an issue we recommend you drop into our [Spectrum channel](https://spectrum.chat/hospitalrun) and ask any questions you have or mention any problems you've had getting started with HospitalRun.
+Before you submit an issue we recommend you drop into our [Slack workspace](https://hospitalrun-slack.herokuapp.com/) and ask any questions you have or mention any problems you've had getting started with HospitalRun.

 **Please read this entire template before posting any issue.
 If you ignore these instructions and post an issue here that does not follow the instructions, your issue might be closed,